Joesac/pos/README.md

 # pos
-POS Software
+POS Software.
-Used for as a Point of Sale Software for retail shops
+This software is designed to be used as a Point of Sale Software for retail shops